-Due to legal proceedings, there was no distribution determination applicable to Ausgrid in 2016-17.
-In the absence of a determination, the AER and Ausgrid entered into an enforceable undertaking to enable 2016-17 prices to be set.
-The AER has the ability to take enforcement action against Ausgrid should it https://www.aer.gov.au/networks-pipelines/network-performance/ausgrid-network-information-rin-responses not comply with the undertaking.
+Due to legal proceedings, there was no distribution determination applicable to Ausgrid in 2017-18.
+In the absence of a determination, the AER and Ausgrid entered into an enforceable undertaking to enable 2017-18 prices to be set.
+The AER has the ability to take enforcement action against Ausgrid should it not comply with the undertaking.
 The AER has confirmed that no such enforcement action has taken place.

-The AER has also advised that it has not raised any compliance issues with Ausgrid in relation to the efficient investment in, and/or efficient operation and use of electricity services in 2016-17 for the long term interests of consumers of electricity.
+The AER has also advised that it has not raised any compliance issues with Ausgrid in relation to the efficient investment in, and/or efficient operation and use of electricity services in 2017-18 for the long term interests of consumers of electricity.

-I am satisfied that Ausgrid has complied with its obligations under this component of the guarantee between transaction completion on 1 December 2016 and 30 June 2017.
+I am satisfied that Ausgrid has complied with its obligations under this component of the guarantee between 1 July 2017 - 30 June 2018.